MRV Data Lineage & Provenance Tracking

 class ProvenanceTracker:

-"""Immutable lineage recorder for MRV pipeline nodes."""
+"""Append-only lineage recorder for MRV synchronization nodes."""

 def __init__(self, project_id: str, registry: str, canonical_crs: str):